shadan-pk/Thought-Space/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
 3. Submit a pull request with a detailed description of your changes.

-## Files

-The files required for deployment and setup will be uploaded shortly.

 ---